COBI Events and Programs

 Leadership is critical to the long-term success and viability of every 21st-century organization.
 The University of Toledo Advanced Leadership Academy is in the business of developing leaders who can rise to this challenge.

-To expand and further develop our best John B. and Lillian E. Neff College of Business and Innovation and UToledo graduate students’ leadership thinking, talents and acumen.
-Selection into The Advanced Leadership Academy is competitive and selections are made by each College’s graduate programs based on the graduate student’s academic performance, campus and community engagement track record and leadership potential.
+To expand and develop University of Toledo and Monroe College graduate students’ leadership thinking, talents, and acumen.
+Selection into The Jerome Advanced Leadership Academy is competitive, and selections are made by Colleges’ Graduate Programs based on the graduate student’s academic performance, campus and community engagement track record, and leadership potential.

 Background and Structure